recart/career/test-assignments/frontend-react-assignment/README.md

   - This field’s value should be presented in the colleague list.
 - Write unit tests for every new code you write, with a testing framework of your choice.
   - Hint: Our recommended unit testing framework is Jest.
+- During your implementation think about how an end user would use your app and make it as foolproof as possible.
+For example, if the user clicks the “Next” button on the last page, what should happen?
+  - Optional task: Is there anything that you would improve even in the original application?
+Feel free to implement your ideas or write them down for us in the readme.

 ## Usage